-It’s official – Gabriella has left the building.
+It’s official – Gabriella has left the building and taken Twitter with her.
 She’s off to Italy for three weeks, and she’s left me in charge.
 Mwahahaha – the awesome power! *mad giggle*

 I’m excited, and I’ll tell you why.
 I get to test stuff while she’s gone!!
 Okay, so it’s only three weeks, and it won’t be able to be anything really crazy – I mean, I’m not going to put comments above posts or anything.
 Don’t be too surprised, though, if you see some changes.
 Today, it’s the Article Archive, tomorrow, the world (I feel like the mad scientist of websites)!

 Allow me to direct your attention to the bottom of the posts, where I’m testing a new button.
 Well, it’s a new button for us.
 I want to switch our tweet button from the Official Twitter Button to the Topsy Tweet Button.
 Gabriella* wants to keep our current button.
 Therefore, I have to prove why Topsy’s button is better.

 *because she doesn’t want to loose the hard work she’s put in the last quarter getting us a ridiculous amount of traffic and RT’s from pimping on every street corner to promising Nutella jars to anyone and everyone.
 Furthermore, she let me switch from another version of the Twitter button and we lost a large percentage of the RT power we had… Sure, she’s easy, and always looking to be progressive – to keep up with the times -, but after loosing all RT buttons she lost faith.
 Faith in the RT values, faith in numbers and faith in these OVERNIGHT success buttons that come and go like the wind (she’s serious about her social, people).

 Here’s my argument.
 Maybe you can help me make it more persuasive, huh?